The Interior of the Port of Marseille, seen from the Pavilion of the Clock of the Park © National Museum of the Navy / A. Fux

 In the foreground, immersed in the shadow, is the facade of the arsenal of the galleys, a real city in the city.
 In reality, there were only eleven galleys left in Marseilles because, since 1748, Toulon had the supremacy in military naval matters.

 A PORT OF INTERNATIONAL TRADE

-On the other hand, Marseilles remains the leading commercial port in France.
-The quantity of vessels moored is undoubtedly little exaggerated by Vernet; in some years, up to two thousand merchant ships pass through the port.
+On the other hand, Marseille remains the leading commercial port in France.
+The quantity of moored ships is probably not exaggerated by Vernet; in some years as many as two thousand commercial vessels pass through the port.